Lymphatic Flow

 By Jenna Lebovits

-If you’ve perfected your daily wellness routines and are doing everything “right” yet still feel off, the answer might lie in your lymphatic system.
-One of the body’s unsung heroes, this complex collection of nodes, ducts and vessels is an essential part of the immune response, defending your body against pathogens such as parasites, viruses, bacteria and fungi.
-Through the movement of a colorless, watery fluid called lymph, this system is crucial in regulating immune function, maintaining fluid balance and absorbing fatty acids in the stomach.
+If you’re doing all the “right” things and have mastered your personal wellness rituals but something still feels off, the answer could lie in your lymphatic system.
+Oftentimes overlooked, this complex collection of nodes, ducts and vessels is a key part of the immune response, and defends the body against pathogens like parasites, viruses, bacteria and fungi.
+Through the movement of a colorless, watery fluid called lymph, this system helps in regulating immune function, maintaining fluid balance and absorbing fatty acids in the stomach.
+But unlike the heart, the lymphatic system lacks a central organ to move fluid, instead relying on movement and muscle contraction.
+Support your system at home with age-old practices and simple daily rituals.
+By incorporating these straightforward routines into your every day, you can keep your lymphatic system thriving:

 Photo: Fellipe Ditadi

-Movement, one of the keys to a healthy mind and body, is central to a properly functioning lymphatic system.
-Taking a simple walk, jumping or stretching can trigger muscle contractions in the body, which naturally flush out toxins and increase circulation.
-For an added boost, consider experimenting with rebounding exercises (like jumping on a trampoline), which is especially effective in moving lymph fluid throughout the body.
+If you’re here reading this, it’s likely you’d agree that movement is essential in maintaining a sound body and mind.
+Going for a short walk, jumping or stretching can trigger muscle contractions in the body, which naturally flush out toxins and increase circulation.
+For a little extra oomph, For an added boost, consider trying out rebounding exercises (bouncing on a trampoline), which is especially helpful in moving lymph fluid throughout the body.

 Photo: Andrej Lisakov

-Just breathe!
-Breath work is a simple, powerful and often overlooked tool that can promote mindfulness, well-being and lymphatic drainage, as well as enhance overall optimal health.
-Diaphragmatic breathing, alternate nostril breathing and box breathing are particularly useful in stimulating the lymphatic system.
-By taking full, deep breaths, the body’s intra-abdominal pressure shifts, stimulating lymphatic flow.
+Breath work is a simple, powerful tool that encourages mindfulness, well-being and even lymphatic drainage.
+Diaphragmatic breathing, alternate nostril breathing and box breathing are especially useful in stimulating the lymphatic system.
+By taking deep, full breaths, the body’s intra-abdominal pressure shifts, stimulating the flow of lymph.

 Photo: Ian Panelo

-A single massage offers far more than an hour or two of relaxation—think of this treatment as a secret weapon that boosts the lymphatic system.
-Through the use of gentle, rhythmic strokes, lymphatic drainage massage encourages the movement of lymph fluid, and supports the body’s natural detox pathways to clear out toxins and decrease puffiness.
-Regular sessions can enhance circulation and immunity, leaving you feeling revitalized and renewed.
-Whether you opt for a professional treatment or prefer a DIY approach with a dry brush or gua sha tool, massage is a straightforward yet potent method to keep your lymphatic system flowing and your body thriving.
+Who doesn’t love a good massage?
+Through gentle, rhythmic strokes, lymphatic drainage massage encourages the movement of lymph fluid, and supports the body’s natural detox pathways to clear out toxins and even decrease puffiness.
+Regular sessions—whether DIY at home or a professional treatment—can keep your lymphatic system flowing and body thriving.

 Photo: Henry Be

-An estimated 75 percent of Americans are chronically dehydrated.
-Drinking enough water is one of the most simple yet effective methods to keep things flowing properly.
-Without enough water, the body’s lymphatic system slows, leading to fatigue, bloating and sluggish detoxification.
-Drinking 6 to 8 cups of clean, quality water per day will support the body in properly transporting nutrients and eliminating waste, keeping you balanced and energized from the inside out.
+It’s estimated that nearly 75 percent of Americans are chronically dehydrated, which slows the body’s lymphatic system, leading to fatigue, bloating and less-than-optimal detoxification.
+Drinking 6 to 8 cups of clean, quality water per day will support the body in properly transporting nutrients and eliminating waste.

 Photo courtesy of Tronque

-Dry brushing, an ancient wellness ritual with roots in Egypt, is believed to promote lymphatic drainage by boosting circulation and exfoliating the skin.
-To practice correctly, start with a natural bristle brush—like Tronque’s Ionic Dry Body Brush—beginning at the feet and using long, sweeping strokes upward toward the heart.
-Utilize circular motions for the torso and back, and apply lighter pressure on sensitive areas like the abdomen, breasts and neck.
+An ancient ritual with roots in Egypt, dry brushing is believed to encourage lymphatic drainage by boosting circulation and exfoliating the skin.
+Start with a natural bristle brush, beginning at the feet and using long, sweeping strokes upward toward the heart.
+Use circular motions for the torso and back, and apply lighter pressure on sensitive areas like the abdomen, breasts and neck.
 For optimal results, experts recommend making this a daily preshower practice.
 Enjoy all of the typical benefits from dry brushing—such as smoother skin and reduced cellulite—plus a subtle energetic boost from the copper’s negative ions.
 Ionic Dry Body Brush, $70, tronque.com

 Photo courtesy of Wildling